 - these include a link to the MDN website

 - any mention of MDN does not imply that MDN accredits its members or assesses the quality of their work

-- references in publicity or professional materials to MDN membership status are removed when a member changes from ‘full’ to ‘continuing’ membership
+- references in publicity or professional materials to MDN membership status are removed if a member changes from full to Associate membership

-Information about individuals or organisations disclosed at MDN events, webinars or equivalent live and virtual events must be treated as confidential unless the information is known to be (or can reasonably be assumed to be) in the public domain.
+Information about individuals or organisations disclosed at MDN events, webinars or equivalent live and virtual events must be treated as confidential unless the information is known to be in the public domain.
 When introducing an event the organiser will make this expectation clear.